TBA

 That frustration became the foundation for Dreamdata—and continues to shape how he thinks about modern B2B growth.

-In this keynote, Henrik Fabrin cuts through the hype and shows how companies are actually using AI today to drive productivity, unlock new growth, and rethink their business models.
+In this session, Henrik Fabrin cuts through the hype and shows how companies are actually using AI today to drive productivity, unlock new growth, and rethink their business models.
 Drawing on real-world cases from Danish and international companies, he highlights what works, what doesn’t, and where the real competitive advantages are emerging.

 The session is designed to leave you with concrete ideas you can act on immediately - whether you’re looking to optimize marketing, scale content, improve decision-making, or fundamentally rethink how your team operates.